wokibe/cisco_ssh_fingerprint/README.md

-## Calculate the SHA256 fingerprint from a Cisco crypto public rsa key
+# Calculate the SHA256 fingerprint from a Cisco crypto public rsa key

 When accessing a Cisco router with a ssh or putty session, at the first attempt you will be asked to verify the displayed fingerprint of the rsa key.
-Cisco provides a command "show crypto key mypubkey rsa", but the generated output does not provides needed fingerprint.
+Cisco provides a command "show crypto key mypubkey rsa", but the generated output does not provide the needed fingerprint.

 Some years ago Didier Stevens offered a solution for the MD5 fingerprint: